sergioburdisso/pyss3/docs/paper/paper.md

 This pair indicates the document was classified as "sports", mainly due to our model finding this fragment as belonging to "sports" with a confidence value of 0.97.^[Interested readers may refer to the "getting the text fragments involved in the classification decision" tutorial [available online](https://pyss3.rtfd.io/en/latest/tutorials/extract-insight.html)]

 ![Live Test screenshot.
-On the left side, the list of test documents grouped by category is shown along with the percentage of success.
+On the left side, the list of test documents grouped by category is shown along with the percentage of success (true positive ratio).
 Note the `doc_2` document is marked with an exclamation mark (!); this mark indicates it was misclassified, which eases error analysis.
 The user has selected the `doc_1`, the "classification result" is shown above the visual description.
 In this figure, the user has chosen to display the visual explanation at sentence-and-word level, using mixed topics.